-Book 1 provides an overview of the vision for the future of the CRP planning area.
+Book 1 provides an overview of the vision for the future of the Concord Reuse Plan area.
 It focuses on the land use and circulation plan, site development standards, and principles for community design and mobility.
 It also includes overviews of technical topics covered in more detail in Book 2.

 Book 2 covers topics in greater detail, capturing key results of the community planning process and prior environmental review.
-The chapters provide background and policies specific to the CRP planning area by topic:
+The chapters provide background and policies specific to the Concord Reuse Plan area by topic: